-198. Second, with regard to causation the Stockholm Tribunal drew false conclusions from international case law.
-Both cases invoked by the Tribunal, the Corfu Channel as well as the Diplomatic and Consular Staff case, deal with concurrent causation as between States, where the responsible State carried out the final and ultimate conduct which directly led to severe damage.
-By contrast, the present case is concerned with State conduct which is supervened by conduct of private individuals.
-Since the chain of causation is thus interrupted, the conduct by the Czech Republic is no proximate cause for the damage allegedly suffered by CME.
+296. With regard to causation, the present case is concerned with State conduct which is supervened by the conduct of private individuals.
+Since the chain of causation is thus interrupted, the conduct by the Czech Republic is not proximate cause for the damage allegedly suffered by CME.